hknutzen/Netspoc/syntax.markdown

     <cert-match> ::=                 [@]<name>(.<name>)*

-Host definition of software client and correspondig network definition can have `<radius-attributes>`, which augment or overwrite attributes of correspondig VPN concentrator.
+Host definition of software client and correspondig network definition can have `<vpn-attributes>`, which augment or overwrite attributes of correspondig VPN gateway.

 ### Software client with LDAP authentication

 Host is authenticated with its ldap_id at LDAP server.
-Additionally the network is authenticated at VPN concentrator with its cert_id.
+Additionally the network is authenticated at VPN gateway with its cert_id.

 If all hosts of a network use a common postfix string, this can be moved to attribute 'ldap_append' of that network.